NoBlackBoxes/LastBlackBox/course/bootcamp/day_3/README.md

 ----

+***WARNING***: The first task of this morning (mount and *connect to* a Raspberry Pi) can be frustrating.
+We have now fully entered the realm of "human generated complexity", and the reasons for why something works one way vs. another, will no longer be easy to explain *intuitively*.
+However, we live a world dominated by "human generated complexity", and learning how to navigate it, by whatever means necessary, is a fundamental skill that you should take away from this course.
+ - Google/Stackoverflow/etc. are your friend.
+ - If you get stuck (particularly on *Task 3*), then know that this is ***normal*** and almost entirely dependent on how much control you were given over your "local network".
+Reach out and we will *ALL* learn from your quest to *connect*!

 ### NB3 Build (midbrain)

 - Watch this video: [NB3 hindbrain](https://vimeo.com/627777644)
-- *Task 1*: Mount a Raspberry Pi on your robot (and connect its power inputs, 2x5V and 2x0V, to the correct GPIO pins...please *double-check* the pin numbers)
+- *Task 1*: Mount a Raspberry Pi on your robot (and connect its power inputs, 2x5V and 2x0V from the NB3, to the correct GPIO pins on the RPi...please *double-check* the pin numbers)
   - This pinout of the Raspberry Pi GPIO might be useful: [Raspberry Pi GPIO](resources/images/rpi_GPIO_pinout.png)
-- *Task 2*: Copy a 32-bit version of the Raspberry Pi OS (operating system) to your micro-SD card.
+- *Task 2*: Copy a version of the Raspberry Pi OS (operating system) to your micro-SD card
   - You can download the most recent version here: [RPi OS Download](https://www.raspberrypi.com/software/operating-systems/)
-    - The "Lite" version is sufficent, but the "Desktop" version will include some software that could be useful in later steps (i.e. debugging the WiFi connection).
+    - The "Lite" version is sufficient, but the "Desktop" version will include some software that could be useful in later steps (i.e. debugging the WiFi connection).
   - Use a program (such as [Etcher](https://www.balena.io/etcher/) to copy the downloaded image to your micro-SD card.
   - ***Before*** you insert the micro-SD card into the Raspberry Pi, complete the first steps of the next Task.
 - *Task 3*: Connect to your Raspberry Pi from your Host computer (via SSH)